llvm/llvm-blog-www/content/posts/2024-12-04-improve-clang-doc.md

 ## Work Done

 The original scope of the project was to improve the output of Clang-Doc's generation.
 However during testing the tool was significantly slower than expected which made developing features for the tool impossible.
-Each compilation of the LLVM codebase was taking upwards of 10 hours on my local machine.
+Documentation generation for the LLVM codebase was taking upwards of 10 hours on my local machine.
 Additionally, the tool utilized a lot of memory and was prone to crashing with an out-of-memory error.
 Similar tools such as Doxygen and Hdoc ran in comparatively less time for the same codebase.
 This pointed to a significant bottleneck within Clang-Doc’s code path when generating large-scale software projects.
 Due to this the project scope quickly changed to improving the runtime of Clang-Doc so that it could run much faster.
 It was only during the latter half of the project did the scope changed back to improving Clang-Doc’s generation.

 ### Added More Test Cases to Clang-Doc test suite